 - Improve your feedback process.
 Creating a culture of accountability necessitates candid, frequent employee feedback.
 Communicate openly about challenges, successes, concerns and suggestions.
 Don’t forget that feedback is a two-way street.
 In addition to giving feedback, be upfront about both asking employees for their feedback and acknowledging your own wins or roadblocks.

-Personal accountability must be developed throughout all levels of an organization to truly build a culture of accountability that lasts.
+Personal accountability must be developed throughout all levels of an organization for truly building a culture of accountability that lasts.
 Working to increase accountability will take time and effort—and likely some trial and error along the way.
 But building accountability into your corporate culture will improve employee engagement and performance and, ultimately, the success of your organization.